Seymour, Indiana: The Civil War

-The Reno Era
+The Reno era

 Billy Yank, the statue honoring Seymour's Civil War veterans, was newly restored in 2023 after being vandalized and stored for more than 40 years.

+The Rader House is described in early county histories as one of Seymour's leading hotels.
+It became a haven for the Reno Gang during the mid-1860s and travelers who lodged there were frequently robbed.

+In January 1866, Moore Woodmansee, a wealthy merchant from nearby Medora, stopped at the Rader House while traveling to Cincinnati to buy goods.
+He disappeared from his room.
+That October, his body—the head severed—was recovered from the East Fork of the White River.
+A hotel employee, Gordon Kinney, was suspected and was shot dead during the investigation.
+The proprietor, Captain George Rader, was arrested but acquitted.
+The killing was considered unsolved until 1872, when a dying man named Reuben Wheeler confessed that two men had used Rader's wagon to dispose of the body on the night of the murder.

 After the war, local veterans organized the Ellsworth Post 20 of the G.A.R.
-At its zenith, the post included two hundred and twenty-two local citizens who had served the Union during the war as members.
-During its long existence, the organization included many prominent community members.
+At its peak, the post included two hundred and twenty-two local citizens who had served the Union during the war as members.
 The Ellsworth Post was active in local charities, organized burial services for local veterans, and conducted official observances on Decoration Day.
 The final member of the post, James H Boak, lived to be 98 years old.
-He died in 1942, closing one of the longest-running G.A.R. chapters in existence.
+He died in 1942, closing one of the longest-running G.A.R. chapters.

 A robbery of the Adams Express Car on the east-west Ohio and Mississippi line near Brownstown was reported in July 1866.
 That night, the perpetrators were chased by a local vigilance committee of 300 men that continued into the Rockford area.
-Three days later, the Reno brothers had been identified as the gang's leaders and newspapers were recounting the notorious deeds of the family.
-Later that year, Seymour was the site of the world's first successful moving train robbery during peacetime.
-It was committed by the local Reno Gang, on October 6, 1866, just east of town, starting in the Adams Express Company car of the Ohio and Mississippi Railroad.
+Three days later, the Reno brothers had been identified as the gang's leaders and newspapers were recounting the family's crimes.
+On October 6, 1866, the local Reno Gang robbed an Ohio and Mississippi Railroad train.
+The holdup is often described as the first robbery of a moving train in the United States during peacetime.
+The 1886 county history records that the gang boarded the train a short distance east of Seymour, rifled one safe of about $15,000, and rolled a second safe holding roughly $30,000 from the moving car.
+The second safe and its contents were recovered intact after the robbers were pursued.
 Some members of the gang were later lynched at Hangman's Crossing outside town.

+The gang struck again in May 1868, stopping a train at Marshfield, in Scott County, cutting it in two and running the looted express car to within sight of Seymour.
+An early county historian, H. M. Beadle, described the years from 1863 to 1868 in Jackson County as "a perfect carnival of crime".
+In response, citizens masked in red organized a vigilance committee that carried out the lynchings of suspected gang members.